Is the American diner set to see its first wave of strike action in the UK?

 Standing up for your rights and challenging bad practice is hard, particularly when the threat of having your shifts cut or losing your job looms over you.
 It takes courage to fight back, which is why these TGI Fridays’ workers and the McStrikers deserve our respect.
 Unite is proud to support them and is urging workers to join the union to take part in the strike ballot.

 Dave Turnbull is the regional officer for Unite the Union.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.